New Bounds on Augmenting Steps of Block-structured Integer Programs: Preliminaries

-Consider an $n$-fold matrix $E$ that consists of $A$ and $D$ (i.e., $B=C=0$ in a 4-block $n$-fold matrix).
-It is shown that, the $||\cdot||_1$-norm of any Graver basis element of ${E}$ is $\OFPT(1)$.
+\textbf{Finiteness theorems for $n$-fold and 2-stage stochastic matrices.} Consider an $n$-fold matrix $E$ that consists of $A$ and $D$ (i.e., $B=C=0$ in a 4-block $n$-fold matrix).
+It is shown that $g_\infty(E)$ is $\OFPT(1)$.
 More precisely, we have the following lemma. \begin{lemma}\cite{hemmecke2013n,hocsten2007finiteness} Let $E$ be an $n$-fold matrix.
 There exists some integer $\kappa=f_{nf}(s_A,s_D,t_A,t_D,\Delta)$ for some computable function $f_{nf}$ and

 such that for any $\veg=(\veg^1,\veg^2,\cdots,\veg^n)\in\mathcal{G}(E)$ we have $\sum_{i\in I}\veg^i\in M(A)$ for any $I\subseteq \{1,2,\cdots,n\}$. \end{lemma}